BRIKEV/express-jsdoc-swagger-docs/docs/responses.md

 # Responses
-To define the [responses](https://swagger.io/docs/specification/describing-responses/) with this library:
+To add [responses](https://swagger.io/docs/specification/describing-responses/) for your endpoints with express-jsdoc-swagger, you could add this comments:

 ```javascript
 /**